smartfog/fogflow/doc/en/source/onepage.rst

 ---------------------------------------------

-- change the details of Elasticsearch in metricbeat.docker.yml file as below:
+- Change the details of Elasticsearch in metricbeat.docker.yml file as below:

 .. code-block:: json

-        name: "<155.54.239.141/edge02>"
+        name: "<155.54.239.141_cloud>"
         metricbeat.modules:
         - module: docker
+          #Docker module parameters that has to be monitored based on user requirement, example as below
           metricsets: ["cpu","memory","network"]
           hosts: ["unix:///var/run/docker.sock"]
           period: 10s
           enabled: true
         - module: system
+          #System module parameters that has to be monitored based on user requirement, example as below
           metricsets: ["cpu","load","memory","network"]
           period: 10s